xlch88/YouTubeTweak/FUNCTIONS.md

 Notes:

-- This option is disabled by default and does not depend on the subtitle translation or comment translation options.
+- This feature does not depend on the subtitle translation or comment translation options.
 - Translations use the "Translation Target Language" setting.
 When "Follow YouTube language" is selected, the current YouTube page language is used.
 - Original titles are retained, while translations appear below them with a dashed underline to distinguish them.
 - If a title is already in the target language, the translation is identical to the original, or translation fails, the extension does not display a duplicate translation.